 *The gaggle of girls in beauty technician robes sauntering in, their own hair testaments to chemicals and zero-gravity laws.

-*The head teacher repeatedly admonishing the students "Stop talking to her she's with a customer" which did nothing to interfere with discussions about whether or not the tough matriarch of the school Miss __ had the right to kick her out of class when everyone knew the trains were all delayed because of the rain and why did she have to wait until November to take the State class that's so unfair.
+*The head teacher repeatedly admonishing the students, "Stop talking to her!
+She's with a customer".
+But that did nothing to stop the discussions about whether or not Miss _____ had the right to kick her out of class everyone knew the trains were all delayed because of the rain and why did she have to wait until November to take the State class that's so unfair.

 *Teasing spraying cutting pinning and discussing who spoke English who was Korean who was Chinese who was Jewish who made their children do chores who was always cold who....

-*The plan to not to work out of her house, instead "go back to work in a salon because you're in you're out the kids aren't driving you crazy it's unprofessional to yell at them when you have a client..."
+*Her plan: not work out of her house.
+Instead "go back to work in a salon because you're in, you're out, the kids aren't driving you crazy, it's unprofessional to yell at them when you have a client..."

 MY PRIVATE CONEY presents IT WAS HER NEW YORK, the short stories that accompany the work-in-progress video and photo collection of the same name (myprivateconey.com - media link - IT WAS HER NEW YORK).
 The stories and the media explore the tender rubble that holds both my mother, Florence's and New York's soul as one disappears into old age and the other into gentrification.
 All are real observations and/or experiences with very little tall-tale telling.